Adult Website Owners Adult Websites

 When deciding which option to go for, it is vital to consider the following:

-Authority: An old domain can offer you domain authority due to its history and the use of pre-existing backlinks.
+• Authority: An older domain can have higher domain authority due to its history and pre-existing backlinks.

-SEO capabilities: Do you have the time, resources, and money to put into SEO and back-link building?
+• SEO capabilities: Do you have the time, resources, and budget to invest in SEO and backlink building?
 Or are you looking to use your domain name to help with keyword rankings?

-Costs: Registering a new domain can be a costly endeavor.
+• Costs: Registering a new domain can be costly.

-Market Saturation: As the adult industry grows, it can be harder to consider a new domain name that has yet to be taken.
+• Market Saturation: As the adult industry grows, it can be harder to find a new domain name that hasn’t been taken.
 In this case, buying an expired domain may be the best option.

 Considering your business model and goals can help you determine your best choice.